bbauska/W3Cx-5of5/README.md

 Web are open, accessible, secure, international and have been developed via the collaboration of global technical experts.

-### The Web is amazing! {#the-web-is-amazing .unnumbered}
+### The Web is amazing!

-## Level 2 headings may be created by course providers in the future. {#level-2-headings-may-be-created-by-course-providers-in-the-future. .unnumbered}
+## Level 2 headings may be created by course providers in the future.

 People often use the words &quot;Internet&quot; and &quot;Web&quot; interchangeably, but this usage is technically incorrect.